4W4I5/Semester-4-Notes/CNET/CNET 22 Feb, 2023.md

 						- Each GET request is its own pipeline think of it like that
 					- Problem:
 						- HOL (Head of line Blocking)
+							- Occurs with multiple pipelines over the same connection
 							- One large response data will block other later smaller data from reaching (It has to be in order)
 							- Solution:
 								- Divide Larger and smaller objects into frames